riceboxdev/velvet/README.md

 ## Support

 For issues, questions, or feature requests, please:
-- Open an issue in the repository
+- Open an issue in the [repository](https://github.com/riceboxdev/Velvet)
-- Check the main project README for backend setup instructions
+- Check the [web dashboard repository](https://github.com/riceboxdev/velvet-dashboard) for backend setup instructions
 - Review the API documentation in the dashboard

 ## License